 After the Snorkel

-We got back to Grand Anse around noon.
-I bought a Carib beer from a beach vendor for EC$8 (~US$3) and sat on the sand trying to process what I'd just seen.
+You'll be back at Grand Anse around noon.
+Buy a Carib beer from a beach vendor for EC$8 (~US$3), sit on the sand, and let what you just saw settle in.

 That's about right.